How does snow form?

-Snow is formed when temperatures are low and there is moisture - in the form of tiny ice crystals - in the atmosphere.
+Snow is formed when temperatures are low and there is moisture in the atmosphere in the form of tiny ice crystals.

 Precipitation falls as snow when the air temperature is below 2 °C. It is a myth that it needs to be below zero to snow.
 In fact, in this country, the heaviest snow falls tend to occur when the air temperature is between zero and 2 °C. The falling snow does begin to melt as soon as the temperature rises above freezing, but as the melting process begins, the air around the snowflake is cooled.